 The State Treasurer of the State of Oregon maintains the Oregon Short-term Fund, of which the Local Government Investment Pool is part.
 Participation by local governments is voluntary.
 The State of Oregon investment policies are governed by statute and the Oregon Investment Council.
 In accordance with Oregon Statutes, the investment funds are invested as a prudent investor would do, exercising reasonable care, skill and caution.
 The Oregon Short-term Fund is the LGIP for local governments and was established by the State Treasurer.
 It was created to meet the financial and administrative responsibilities of federal arbitrage regulations.
 The investments are regulated by the Oregon Short-term Fund Board and approved by the Oregon Investment Council (ORS 294.805 to 294.895).
-At June 30, 2012, the fair value of the position in the Oregon State Treasurer's Short-term Fund is not subject to risk evaluation.
+At June 30, 2012, the fair value of the position in the Oregon State Treasurer's Short-term Investment Pool was approximately equal to the value of the pool shares.
+The investment in the Oregon Short-term Fund is not subject to risk evaluation.
 Separate financial statements for the Oregon Short-term Fund are available from the Oregon State Treasurer.